-The interviews hold with former journalists, writers, editors or other sector workers intend to show a great affliction, moving to a totally new development area, outside the city center.
+The conversations hold with the former journalists, writers, editors or other sector workers intend to show a great affliction, moving to a totally new development area, outside the city center.
 The cohesion to the new areas for most of them who used to work at Babiali, was uneasy.
-Beside the traditional, conventional way of operations, the technological and infrastructural changes overlapped with the long lasting driving, travelling difficulties.
+Beside the traditional, conventional way of operations, the technological and infrastructional change overlapped with the longlasting driving, travelling difficulties.
 Compared to the historical peninsula, where the change and development took place over 150 years, the move to the new media plazas seem to be fast, sudden and unexpected.
-Beside the technological change, computerizing the system, the security system or administrative dispositions took place collateral.
-The transformation took not only at the place but also through the whole operational system.
+Beside the technological change, computerising the system, the security system or administrative dispositions took place collateral, as the transformation took not only at the place but also through the whole opperational system.

-Figure-1: The spatial transformation of Media Firms in Istanbul 1840-2013 (Hansoy, 2012).

-The young generation of media workers took the transformation as a gift, as they were working suddenly in high-tech buildings, and modern infrastructures.
-But the main issue and need of the sector, as a creative one, to be in the city center, within a face-to-face communication, able to reach cultural, educational or intellectual scene were failed.
+Figure-1: The spatial transformation of Media Firms in Istanbul 1840-2013 the main issue and need of the sector, as a creative one, being in the city center, face-to-face communication, reaching to cultural, educational or intellectual scene was missing.
 After a very short time, the new modern environment transformed to discontent.